containers/podman/docs/tutorials/rootless_tutorial.md

 This means the user `johndoe` is allocated UIDs 100000-165535 as well as their standard UID in the `/etc/passwd` file.
 NOTE: this is not currently supported with network installs; these files must be available locally to the host machine.
 It is not possible to configure this with LDAP or Active Directory.

-If you update either `/etc/subuid` or `/etc/subgid`, you need to stop all the running containers owned by the user and kill the pause process that is running on the system for that user.
-This can be done automatically by using the [`podman system migrate`](https://github.com/containers/podman/blob/main/docs/source/markdown/podman-system-migrate.1.md) command which will stop all the containers for the user and will kill the pause process.

 Rather than updating the files directly, the `usermod` program can be used to assign UIDs and GIDs to a user.

 ```
-usermod --add-subuids 100000-165535 --add-subgids 100000-165535 johndoe
+# usermod --add-subuids 100000-165535 --add-subgids 100000-165535 johndoe
 grep johndoe /etc/subuid /etc/subgid
 /etc/subuid:johndoe:100000:65536
 /etc/subgid:johndoe:100000:65536
 ```

+If you update either `/etc/subuid` or `/etc/subgid`, you need to stop all the running containers owned by the user and kill the pause process that is running on the system for that user.
+This can be done automatically by running [`podman system migrate`](https://github.com/containers/podman/blob/main/docs/source/markdown/podman-system-migrate.1.md) as that user.

 #### Giving access to additional groups